More detailed information about your orientation session will be emailed to you closer to your session.

 Your orientation program has been designed to be as informational and helpful as possible.
 Our goal is to provide you with the resources you need to succeed academically and find your place in the UT Austin community.
-We expect you to stay for the duration of your session and attend all the programs we've planned for you, including evening programs.

 Here's a brief overview of what you can expect during your session:

 You will participate in a virtual College Meeting with your college or school, where you’ll learn more about college requirements and expectations, degree plans and how to use the course registration system.